BRUNSMEIER/Pipeline_Protein_prediction/README.md

 > **Environment note**: Due to virtual-environment differences on the school server, **Protenix and PyMOL are *not* executed by `pipeline.py`**.
 > `pipeline.py` runs **SUPFAM prediction** and **DaliLite alignment** only.
 Protenix and optional PyMOL rendering are executed in a separate environment, and their outputs are then consumed by the server-side pipeline.

-All server-side scripts are configured to run under:
+All server-side scripts are configured to run under:(this student's name refers to my real name, this notation is only for privacy protection)

 ```
-/mnt/data2/supfam/<Your_Name>/
+/mnt/data2/supfam/<this student's name>/
 ```

 Paths, variables, and parameters are **pre-configured** for this location.
 For server-side steps, you can simply run: